Table of Contents

 One of the easiest investment analysis formulas to leverage is the debt-service coverage ratio or DSCR.
-This basic but informative formula can help you grasp whether a property is a solid investment or if it’s too risky to be added to your portfolio.
+This basic but informative formula can help you grasp whether a property is a solid investment.
+Or alternatively, if it’s too risky to be added to your portfolio.

 Let’s break down what the DSCR is, how to use it, and whether it’s the right analysis tool for all situations.

 Debt-Service Coverage Ratio Explained

 The debt-service coverage ratio measures how well an entity can afford to repay its debt obligations based on its current cash flow.
-“Cash flow” in this sense means the money currently coming into an investment or company through profits or other investors now, not projected cash flow or eventual profitability.
+“Cash flow” in this scenario is referring to the money currently coming into an investment or company through profits or other investors now.
+However, this is not projected cash flow or eventual profitability.

 For example, imagine a company that took out a loan from a startup financing firm to get the ball rolling on its operations.
 The DSCR breaks down how much of that company’s cash flow can be used to pay short-term debt payments.
 Such as minimum payments plus interest.

 Or imagine a commercial real estate property up for investment.
 The DSCR will tell you whether the building’s cash flow can be used to pay for its debt expenses in the short term.

-However, note that the DSCR doesn’t tell you whether a company, investment, or individual can pay their debt obligations in the long term.
+However, the DSCR doesn’t tell you whether a company, investment, or individual can pay their debt obligations in the long term.
 It’s purely used to determine whether a borrower can afford to make short-term debt payments.

 Why is the DSCR Important?